Solar power may be on the verge of becoming a great deal cheaper, more efficient, and longer lasting with a spray-on solar power material.

 The team also includes UC San Diego graduate students in materials science and engineering: Justin Taekyoung Kim, Bryan VanSaders, and Jaeyun Moon.

-Their work, funded by the U.S. Department of Energy’s SunShot program, was published recently in the journal Nano Energy.
+Their work, funded by the U.S. Department of Energy’s SunShot program, was published in the journal Nano Energy.

 Image courtesy of David Baillot, UC San Diego Jacobs School of Engineering.